-You could put these events in your calendar or set them as reminders to sound throughout the day tomorrow.
+Put these events in your calendar and set them as reminders to sound throughout the day on Good Friday.

 Christ’s descent pushes us to recognize that Jesus doesn’t simply know what it’s like to die.
 He knows what it’s like to be dead.

 It’s good for evangelicals to read Christian books outside our bubble.
 And this is a magnificent one.

 Bearing many significant caveats, I found 'The Day the Revolution Began' exhilarating and stimulating.

 This book shows us how the cross truly is the hinge of the Bible’s storyline.

 We can be grateful for this historically anchored and reverent work.

 ‘Killing Jesus’ only scrapes the surface of who Jesus truly was.